Achieving In Range Blood Glucose Levels

 The average blood glucose range that is considered to be a good range to aim for is 80-130 mg/dl (4.4-7.2 mmol/L), according to the American Diabetes Association’s Standards of Care.2 Although there is no hard-and-fast number, and other recommendations do exist.
 For example, the Dario™ Blood Glucose Monitoring System app comes preset with 80-120 mg/dl (4.4-6.7 mmol/L) as the in-range value; however, this can and should be changed based on individual needs and consultation with your healthcare provider.
 Blood glucose levels should generally be at the lowest point first thing in the morning, which is known as a fasting blood glucose.

 There are several points during the day that blood glucose should be measured, and the number of readings you need to achieve the best diabetes control will be determined by your own health care team.
 Each reading you get will tell you how well your insulin is working and help you make important decisions concerning insulin dosing and meal planning.
 As a rule, morning blood glucose levels will tell you how well your basal or background (long-acting) insulin is working.
 If your fasting blood sugar is running over your target blood glucose for a few days in a row, your health care team may suggest an increase in your basal insulin.
 The key with analyzing any blood glucose value is to establish a pattern by charting your values.
-The Dario smart diabetes management solution can assist you in storing and letting you get a good visual picture of your blood glucose readings with its logbooks, charts and statistics.
+The Dario smart diabetes monitoring system can assist you in storing and letting you get a good visual picture of your blood glucose readings with its logbooks, charts and statistics.
 The native smart phone app and website portal are also fully equipped with a “share” feature, to allow you to share your information with healthcare practitioners and any caregivers that will be helping you find solutions to potential roadblocks, and to help cheer you on as you make good progress.

 Other meaningful readings of blood glucose values are the before meal reading, which will assist you in making the decision of how much insulin to give for a given meal.
 The insulin dose before a meal will generally depend on how much food, or by definition, how many carbohydrates you are going to consume at a given meal.
 This is known as a bolus or rapid acting dose of insulin.
 This dose is calculated by an insulin to carbohydrate ratio, which is basically how many units of insulin it will take to bring your blood sugar within your target range.
 One example of how a starting bolus dose is calculated is by dividing 500 by your total daily insulin dose.
 This will give you a starting point of how many carbohydrates are covered by 1 unit of rapid acting insulin such as insulin aspart, lispro, or glulisine.
 Different medical practices use this formula as a starting point, but others use other methods as well.